Pat Morita: Later work

-He wrote and starred in the World War II romance film Captive Hearts (1987).
+Morita wrote and starred in the World War II romance film Captive Hearts (1987).
 He hosted the educational home video series Britannica's Tales Around the World (1990–1991).
-He made an appearance on The Fresh Prince of Bel-Air in the 1994 Season 5 episode “Love Hurts”.
+Morita made an appearance on The Fresh Prince of Bel-Air in the 1994 Season 5 episode “Love Hurts”.
 He also made a guest appearance on a 1996 episode of Married... with Children.
-Later in his career he starred on the Nickelodeon television series The Mystery Files of Shelby Woo (1996–1998), and had a recurring role on the sitcom The Hughleys (2000).
+Later in his career, Morita starred on the Nickelodeon television series The Mystery Files of Shelby Woo (1996–1998) and had a recurring role on the sitcom The Hughleys (2000).
 He went on to star in the short film Talk To Taka as a sushi chef who doles out advice to anyone who will hear him.
-He voiced the Emperor of China in Disney's 36th animated feature Mulan (1998) and reprised the role in Mulan II (2004), a direct-to-video sequel and Kingdom Hearts II.
-He was given a star on the Hollywood Walk of Fame in 1994.
+Morita voiced the Emperor of China in Disney's 36th animated feature Mulan (1998) and reprised the role in Mulan II (2004), a direct-to-video sequel and Kingdom Hearts II.
+He received a star on the Hollywood Walk of Fame in 1994.

-He spoofed his role as "Mr. Miyagi" in a series of commercials for Colgate toothpaste; he portrayed the white-clad Wisdom Tooth, hailing Colgate as "The Wise Choice".
-He also co-starred with Ichiro Suzuki in a 1996 Nissan commercial aired in Japan.
+Morita spoofed his role as "Mr. Miyagi" in a series of commercials for Colgate toothpaste; he portrayed the white-clad Wisdom Tooth, hailing Colgate as "The Wise Choice".
+Morita also co-starred with Ichiro Suzuki in a 1996 Nissan commercial aired in Japan.

-He had a cameo appearance in the 2001 Alien Ant Farm music video "Movies".
+Morita had a cameo appearance in the 2001 Alien Ant Farm music video "Movies".
 His appearance in the video spoofed his role in The Karate Kid.
-In 2002, he made a guest appearance on an episode of Spy TV.
-In 2003, he had a cameo on an episode of the sitcom Yes, Dear, as an unnamed karate teacher, potentially being Miyagi.
-He would also reprise his role (to an extent) in the stop-motion animated series Robot Chicken in 2005.
+In 2002, Morita made a guest appearance on an episode of Spy TV.
+The following year, he had a cameo on an episode of the sitcom Yes, Dear, as an unnamed karate teacher, potentially being Miyagi.
+Morita would also reprise his role (to an extent) in the stop-motion animated series Robot Chicken in 2005.

+Personal life

+Morita was married 3 times, to Kathleen Yamachi (m.
+1953; div.
+1967), Yukiye Kitahara (m.
+1970; div.
+1989), and Evelyn Guerrero (m.
+1994).
+He had 3 children.
+He was an alcoholic for most of his adult life, drinking almost every day, which was the main underlying cause of his death.
+His wife Evelyn Guerrero went to Al-Anon to deal with being married to an alcoholic.
+The addiction took a major toll on their marriage.

 Death

-Pat Morita died of kidney failure, following a urinary tract and gallbladder bacterial infection, on November 24, 2005, at his home in Las Vegas, Nevada, at the age of 73.
+On November 24, 2005, Morita died of kidney failure, following a urinary tract and gallbladder bacterial infection at his home in Las Vegas, at age 73.

-He was cremated at Palm Green Valley Mortuary and Cemetery in Las Vegas, Nevada.